Naloxone and Overdose Prevention

 post overdose care & grief support

-We believe that we overdose aftercare and support is essential.
+We believe that overdose aftercare and support is essential.
 This support includes debriefing of overdose reversals, refresher trainings, and grief/loss support.
-If you used your naloxone kit and need a refill, you can call or text us, or complete the refill form online.
+If you used your naloxone kit and would like to provide an overdose reversal report and/or need a refill, you can call or text us, or complete the refill form online.

 overdose response pamphlets & videos